 While this season is all about spending time with family and friends and giving back, it's important to make it a priority to be a little kinder on yourself this time of year, too.
 You deserve to feel good and enjoy the season.
 So in the spirit of that, we rounded up a few ideas for self-care so you can treat yourself a little better and relax when things get a crazy during the holidays.

-If you're hosting a bunch of people at your home, find yourself overwhelmed with social situations, or feel so pressured from doing so much, you can cool off or calm down by simply taking a walk.
+If you're feeling overwhelmed, you can cool off or calm down by simply taking a walk.
 The fresh air will do you good, and just getting moving and changing locations can help give you a different perspective or clear your mind.

 Meditation is an ideal way to combat holiday stress, and it doesn't take that much time to do, either.
 Just the act of taking some deep breaths and paying attention to your breathing can clear your head.
 Try the 16-second breath, which was recommended to us by Suze Yalof Schwartz, CEO and founder of Unplug Meditation.
 Breathe in through your nose for four seconds, hold the breath for four seconds, audibly exhale out for four seconds, and then hold for four seconds.